June 24, 2027 A.D. Odaiba, Tokyo, Japan.

 Yolei's face burned.
 "Dammit, Daisuke!" she snarled as Iori pushed her back onto her feet.
 "You did that on purpose!"

 "Nah-ah-ah… what did I say?" the kid asked, mockingly shaking a finger.
 "It's 'Davis,' remember?
 Like the great soccer master?
 Sheesh… This girl; in one ear and out the other, huh, Cody?"
 He then turned to TK with a smirk.
 "Nice catch, kid," he said.
 "You done that before?"

 TK grinned and tossed him the ball.
 "I like those goggles," he replied.

 Davis raised an eyebrow at the remark, but a call from the other players caught his ear.
 "Later!" he called, and raced off to rejoin the game.

 "That's Daisuke Motomiya," Iori explained as a whimpering Yolei inspected her precious glasses for damage.
-"Of course, he's such a big-shot soccer player that everyone calls him 'Davis.'
+"But he's such a good soccer player that everyone calls him 'Davis.'
 Apparently, it sounds cooler."

 "Soccer player, huh?"
 TK asked, smiling again.
 "Well, he looks pretty good…"